Skip to main content

 Just like preschool, parties for young children need structure to avoid the chaotic scene of kids just running around.
 If you are having a party at a bounce place or gym, the timing of the party is already taken care of, though it never hurts to have a picture book on hand for when the food is being served.
 For home parties, plan short activities to make the party fun and keep it structured.
 Figure 45 minutes to an hour of activities followed by food, cake, and goodie bags.

 Sponge painting, a scavenger hunt, an obstacle course, and bubble-making are simple backyard activities kids love.
 You can also plan a combination of activities and place kids in a small group with an adult leader.
-Have them rotate around with about 15 minutes at each activity.
+Have them rotate around for about 15 minutes at each activity.
 Conclude by having all the kids gather for a read-aloud.
 Books are a great way to settle the group down before moving to the food.
 It also gives the hosts a chance to serve the food while the little ones are occupied.

 Have extra hands on deck